Maria is an intake coordinator. She does not provide legal advice.

 Adrenaline masks pain.
 Get checked out even if you feel okay — documentation matters for your claim.

-We'll help you navigate your UM claim and maximize your recovery.
+We'll help you navigate your UM claim and pursue fair recovery.

 Even when the at-fault driver disappears, Arizona law provides paths to compensation: